-Therefore, seeing how much energy water heating could potentially consume, it’s no surprise that you might be considering other options.
+Therefore, seeing how much energy water heating could potentially consume, it's no surprise that you might be considering other options.
 The method you choose for your water heating is one way to conserve energy.
-In other words, the type of fuel that the water heater uses is important.
+In other words, the fuel type one water heater uses is very important.

-A great number of conventional tank-type water heaters is powered by natural gas.
-Basically, standard heaters have a storage tank and have been around for ages.
-They have a proven technology, are reliable and supported by an extensive service network that is operating for decades.
+A significant number of conventional tank-type water heaters are powered by natural gas.
+Standard heaters have a storage tank and have been around for ages.
+They have a proven technology, are reliable and supported by an extensive service network operating for decades.

 A gas burner continuously heats the cold water in a storage tank from the bottom of the unit.
 The gas water heaters traditionally have a lifespan of 8-12 years, while the warranties are from 6 to 12 years, depending on the protection and element quality.

 For instance, the Rinnai RUR199iN natural gas tankless water heater is an ultra-high efficient and ultra-low NOx tankless water heater.
 It is run by natural gas and has a condensing technology with dual heat exchangers.
 What this means is that it delivers maximum efficiency and has an Energy Factor of up to 0.96.
-It delivers plenty of hot water to several showers at the same time, plus it uses the recirculation system for faster hot water delivery.
+It delivers plenty of hot water to several showers simultaneously, plus it uses the recirculation system for faster hot water delivery.

-Basically, if you have gas piped into your home, then installing a natural gas water heater is the best way to go.
-There are several reasons for this, and we’ll look at the top three below.
+If you have gas piped into your home, installing a natural gas water heater is the best way to go.
+There are several reasons for this, and we'll look at the top three below.
 These are:

 So, using a tankless natural gas water heater is a great way to cut down on your utility bills.
-An excellent example of the affordable tankless with a great energy factor and water flow rate is the Takagi T-KJr2-IN-NG.
-This water heater heats water quickly and efficiently and can produce enough for up to two bathrooms.
+An excellent example of affordable tankless with an excellent energy factor and water flow rate is this Noritz model.
+This water heater heats the water quickly and efficiently and can produce enough hot water for up to two bathrooms.

 Now, we’ve already mentioned that water heating can take up a good portion of your utility bills.
 Therefore, if you want to bring down costs, a good place to start is with the water heater.
 Since natural gas is cheaper than electricity, you’re already cutting down on your energy use by switching over.